William Palmer (murderer): Execution

-Some scholars believe that the evidence should not have been enough to convict him, and that the summing up of the judge was prejudicial.
-On 20 May 1946, The Sentinel published a final piece of evidence not included in the trial, found by Mrs E. Smith, widow of the former coroner for South West London; it was a prescription for opium written in Palmer's handwriting, on the reverse of which was a chemist's bill for 10d worth of strychnine and opium.
+Some scholars believe that the evidence should not have been enough to convict Palmer, and that the summing up of the judge was prejudicial.
+On 20 May 1946, the Staffordshire Sentinel published a final piece of evidence not included in the trial, found by Mrs E. Smith, widow of the former coroner for South West London; it was a prescription for opium written in Palmer's handwriting, on the reverse of which was a chemist's bill for 10d worth of strychnine and opium.

 Cultural references

-The fictional character of Inspector Bucket in Charles Dickens's Bleak House (1853) is reputed to be based on Charles Frederick Field, the policeman who investigated Walter Palmer's death for his insurers.
-Dickens once called Palmer "the greatest villain that ever stood in the Old Bailey."

 A wax effigy of Palmer was displayed in the Chamber of Horrors at Madame Tussaud's waxwork museum from 1857 until 1979.

-In the novel Phineas Redux (1873) by Anthony Trollope, lawyers defending Phineas Finn against a charge of murder make an abstruse allusion to the case.
-They imply that Palmer had been wrongly convicted and hanged and that their client should avoid giving too detailed an account of his movements on the night of the crime to avoid a similar fate.

-In the Sherlock Holmes short story "The Adventure of the Speckled Band" (1892), while commenting on the apparent villain, Dr Grimesby Roylott, Holmes tells Dr Watson that when a doctor goes bad he is "the first of criminals."
-Holmes then illustrates this point with the comment that Palmer and Edward William Pritchard were at the "head of their profession."
-Since neither was considered a good doctor, and Pritchard was considered something of a quack by the medical fraternity in Glasgow, the "profession" Holmes meant was that of murder.
+In the Sherlock Holmes short story "The Adventure of the Speckled Band" (1892) referring to the villain who is a doctor, Holmes tells Watson that when a doctor goes bad he is "the first of criminals," then mentions Palmer and Edward William Pritchard as examples.